ursa-labs/arrow-r-nightly/README.md

 This repository holds build scripts that pull the [`apache/arrow`](https://github.com/apache/arrow) repository and build and test the R package across several versions of R on macOS and Windows.
 They also build static `libarrow` C++ libraries for several Linux distributions.
 These builds are triggered daily.
 Binary packages generated from those jobs are then pushed to a Bintray repository at https://dl.bintray.com/ursalabs/arrow-r.

-To install the latest version, use this Bintray repository as the first entry in your `"repos"` argument, like
+To install the latest version, use this Bintray repository as the first entry in your `"repos"` argument, ahead of your CRAN mirror, like

 ```r
 install.packages("arrow", repos = c("https://dl.bintray.com/ursalabs/arrow-r", getOption("repos")))